Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\mathbf{v}_h}{\partial t} &= -\nabla\phi - \frac{1}{2}\nabla\left(\mathbf{v}_h\cdot\mathbf{v}_h\right) + \mathbf{v}_h\times\etabi' - \omega\frac{\partial\mathbf{v}_h}{\partial p} + \nabla\times\mathbf{f}_R^{(H)}. \end{align} \]

-The modified absolute vorticity $\etabi'$ was given by
+Here, the modified absolute vorticity $\etabi'$ was defined by

 \[ \begin{align} \etabi' \coloneqq f\mathbf{k} + \nabla\times\mathbf{v}_h \end{align} \]